No products in the cart

 NAD+ and Inflammation

 NAMPT is an enzyme that is associated with inflammation.
-It appears overexpressed in certain types of cancers.
-An increase in the levels of NAMPT appears to correlate to NAD+ levels, and vice versa.[8]
-The NAMPT-associated inflammation appears to occur in cancers, obesity, type 2 diabetes, and nonalcoholic fatty liver disease.
-NAMPT may be a potent activator of inflammation whose levels may decrease dramatically following the administration of NAD+.
+It appears over-expressed in certain types of cancer cells.
+An increase in the levels of NAMPT appears to correlate to NAD+ levels and vice versa.[9]
+The NAMPT-associated inflammation appears to occur in cancer cells, and research models of obesity, type 2 diabetes, and nonalcoholic fatty liver disease.
+NAMPT may be a potent activator of inflammation, while cellular inflammation levels may decrease dramatically following the introduction of NAD+.
+The alteration of NAD+ levels might influence inflammatory pathways within cells, suggesting a possible approach to modulate inflammatory responses at the cellular level.

 References